 Although our product launch process may vary by market, we generally introduce new products to our distributors and consumers in all markets where the products are registered, through limited-time offers in connection with global and regional distributor events.
 The limited-time offers typically generate significant distributor activity and a high level of purchasing, which may result in a higher than normal increase in revenue during the quarter of the limited-time offer and skew year-over-year and sequential comparisons.
 We typically make a new product generally available within a year following the regional limited-time offers.
 We currently anticipate that the size of these limited-time offers may increase as our Actives grow and the percentage of Actives participating in these limited-time offers increases.
 However, we cannot be sure whether these limited-time offers will continue to generate distributor interest and participation, or what the short- and long-term impact will be on our business.
 We may experience difficulty effectively managing growth associated with these limited-time offers.
 In addition, the size and condensed schedule of these global product launches increases pressure on our supply chain.
-If we are unable to accurately forecast sales levels in each market, obtain sufficient ingredients or produce a sufficient supply to and for a global product launch, we could incur increased inventory write-offs.
+If we are unable to accurately forecast sales levels in each market, obtain sufficient ingredients or produce a sufficient supply to meet global demand, we may incur higher expedited shipping costs and we may experience stockouts, which could negatively impact the enthusiasm of our distributors and consumers.
+Conversely, if we over forecast demand for a global product launch, we could incur increased inventory write-offs.
 Our order processing systems could have difficulties handling the high volume of orders generated by limited-time offers.
 Although our previous limited-time offers have not materially affected our product return rate, these events may increase our product return rate in the future.